Frequently Asked Questions

 If you require more fuel delivery due to increased engine power, your fuel module can simply be replaced with a higher volume unit.

-What is the benefit of an in-tank module verse a surge tank system?
+What is the benefit of an in-tank module versus a surge tank system?

 A correctly engineered and designed in-tank fuel module system far outweighs any reason to utilise surge tank fuel systems.